India. Photo by Joly Marc, TDH CH-Geneva

 Terre des Hommes is at the forefront in promoting HRBA within CONCORD, the European NGO Confederation for Development and Relief.

 “Making Development for All Real: Sharing Rights-Based Analysis and Practice“.
 This was the title of a CONCORD seminar organized in 2004 at the initiative of Terre des Hommes.
-Our aim was to kick-off discussion among CONCORD members on Human Rights Based Approaches to Development.
-We further such agenda among CONCORD in 2008 with the publication of an analysis of the EU development policy from a HRBA perspective, together with Amnesty International, Action Aid International and the International Human Rights Network.
+Our aim was to kick-off discussion among CONCORD members on Human Rights Based Approach to Development.
+We furthered this agenda among CONCORD in 2008 with the publication of an analysis of the EU development policy from a HRBA perspective, together with Amnesty International, Action Aid International and the International Human Rights Network.

 Ten years later, HRBA constitutes a key objective of CONCORD’s strategy and vision for development.
 CONCORD Members have approved an internal reference policy framework on HRBA at its General Assembly 2012.
 As another example, CONCORD’s position for the post-MDG Development Agenda asks for a clear Human Rights Based Approach Development framework.
 That would not have been the case ten years ago.

 Since 2004, Terre des Hommes has been a leading organization and coordinator of the CONCORD’s working group on HRBA.